-Expanding access to timely, affordable and equitable testing of HIV-exposed infants in Africa.
+Expanding access to timely, affordable and equitable testing of HIV-exposed infants and Securing Pediatric ARV Access in Africa.

-“Through our partnership with Unitaid we can quickly identify and test infants who are at-risk as early as possible and reduce turnaround times for test results.
-A shorter window of time between testing and treatment means more infant lives will be saved.”
+“Through our partnership with Unitaid we can quickly identify and test and treat infants who are at-risk as early as possible.
+By facilitating access to improved pediatric formulations means more infant lives will be saved.”

 Charles Lyons, President and CEO, EGPAF

-Over the life of the grant, approximately a quarter of a million POC EID tests will be performed, which will identify more than 10,000 HIV positive infants, who are then linked to care.
+Over the life of the grant, approximately a quarter of a million POC EID tests were performed, which identified and placed on live-saving treatment nearly 5,000 HIV positive infants.

 The second phase focused on country transition to new improved pediatric ARV formulations and started in August 2019.
 By the end of the one-year project, all five countries introduced new, child-friendly formulations of lopinavir/ritonavir (LPV/r) and/or dolutegravir (DTG) into their national treatment guidelines and essential medicines lists (EMLs), and developed and implemented roll out plans for these formulations.